sun sign Filby snow sign

 Summary of Minutes

-• The Parish Precept of £8,600 was calculated and agreed so that expected expenditure would be balanced out of expected income.
-This is a small increase of £100 on last year to cover increased administrative costs.
+• The Parish Precept of £8,900 was agreed.
+This was calculated so that expected expenditure would balance out of expected income.
+The good news is that the Parish Council has decided to increase the precept figure by only £100 for the forthcoming year to cover a small increase in administrative costs.

 This summary is provided by the Parish Clerk: